open-pioneer/trails-build-tools/.changeset/gentle-moons-rescue.md

 ---

 Use the new `noCheck` option when generation TypeScript declaration files (.d.ts).
 This can speed up the generation process, since typechecking is done during the main compilation (linting) stage.
+This change may require updating TypeScript to a reject version.